 Why do some of us seem reluctant to take advice from people who have little education and hold greater sway with the opinion of those with an education?
 Do people who are more educated really know more than those who aren’t?

-Is it because we’re stubborn or is it because we will only accept advice from people who we think will have the answers and think only educated people do?
+Is it because we’re stubborn, or is it because we will only accept advice from people who we think will have the answers and think only educated people do?
 We seem to put our trust in educated people.
 Does knowledge or education have anything to do with common sense and do they both work in harmony with each other?

 Without an education, we can still know as much as there is to know, probably more than someone who just knows about what they’ve learned in school.
 Just because we don’t have an education, doesn’t mean we’re not knowledgeable.
 Education comes in many forms.

 It’s a personal choice, but I would rather function and know all there is to know about life, than be educated and not be able to function normally in my life.
-Wisdom and common sense come from experience, but we have to continually apply ourselves so that we learn everything there is to learn.
+Wisdom and common sense come from experience, but we must continually apply ourselves so that we learn everything there is to learn.

 We should learn to take advice from anyone with or without an education.
 To ignore good advice when it’s given because that person isn’t educated is wrong.